jbirtley88/gremel/README.md

 To try to do this by hand would be massively complicated and time-consuming, even if your scripting skills are God-tier.

-Since Gremel allows you to treat structured files as SQLite tables, and uses SQLite SQL syntax, you can do this easily in Gremel:
+Since Gremel allows you to treat structured files as SQLite tables, and uses SQLite SQL syntax, you can do this easily:

 ```
-$ gremel
+$ ./gremel
 gremel> -- Mount the ipaddresses.xlsx
 gremel> .mount ipaddresses test_resources/ipaddresses.xlsx
 2025/09/14 15:36:11 Creating table ipaddresses with SQL: